 The discount rate at which a central bank (i.e., RBI) repurchases government securities from the commercial banks, depending on the level of money supply it decides to maintain in the country's monetary system.
 Repo (Repurchase) rate is the rate at which the RBI lends shot-term money to the banks against securities.
 To temporarily expand the money supply, the central bank (RBI) decreases repo rates (so that banks can swap their holdings of government securities for cash).
 To contract the money supply RBI increases the repo rates.
-Alternatively, the central bank (RBI) decides on a desired level of money supply and lets the market determine the appropriate repo rate.
+Alternatively, the central bank (RBI) decreases the market determine the appropriate repo rate.
 When the repo rate increases, borrowing from RBI becomes more expensive.
 Therefore, we can say that in case, RBI wants to make it more expensive for the banks to borrow money, it increases the repo rate; similarly, if RBI wants to make it cheaper for banks to borrow money, RBI reduces the repo rate.

-2) What is present Policy Repo Rate?
+2) What is present Policy Repo Rate ?
+Ans : 4.90% p.a.

-Ans: 4.90% p.a.

-3) What is Fixed Reverse Repo Rate?
+3) What is Fixed Reverse Repo Rate ?